prynth/prynth/server/public/doc/index.md

 ## Sample Rate
 Determines the sample rate used by Jack.
 Currently this option only allows for a choice of 44100 or 48000 sample rates.

+## Number of Periods
+Refers to the number of periods used by Jack.
+Typically a value of 3 for USB soundcards but I2S soundcards can use a value of 2.
+A lower number of periods will result in lower latencies.

 ## Force USB 1.1
 Checking this option will force the Raspberry Pi's USB controller to use a maximum speed according to the USB 1.x specification.
 This option might be necessary if using USB 1.x speed devices.
 For more information check the "Audio" section of this manual.